How to Add Posters and Metadata to Your IPTV Library with TMDB

 What to try next

-With TMDB flowing, turn on AI Live Channels Enrichment (Premium, your own Gemini or OpenAI key) to standardize linked-playlist channel names, detect language and stream quality, classify content type, and discover missing logos.
+With TMDB flowing, add AI Live Channels Enrichment (Premium, hosted AI with in-app credit packs on current versions) to standardize channel names in Smart Collections, detect language and stream quality, classify content type, and discover missing logos.
 Combined, TMDB and AI enrichment turn a raw playlist library into a more polished, searchable experience across your devices.
+See the AI enrichment article on this blog for how credits work.

 Keep reading